-In the past few years he’s worked as a front-end developer and UX person at Unboxed Consulting, Flow (now part of Deloitte Digital), and Praekelt Foundation.
-He’s also worked as a code mentor at codeX, helping people learn front-end and back-end development.
-In October 2016, he went back to consulting full-time.
-Since then, he’s worked with teams at Code Collective, SnapScan, Fire and Lion, Isoflow, WorldAware, MDA Property Systems, Vulcan Labs, and more.
+He’s worked as a front-end developer and UX person at Unboxed Consulting, Flow (now part of Deloitte Digital), Praekelt Foundation, and as a code mentor at codeX helping people learn front-end and back-end development.
+Since October 2016, he’s been consulting full-time and has worked with teams at dev shops, design studios, and more.
+Clients include Code Collective, SnapScan, Fire and Lion, Isoflow, WorldAware, MDA Property Systems, and Vulcan Labs.

 He loves open source so he keeps lots of things on GitHub like the contract he uses, the questions he asks clients, a template for lightweight UX Personas, checklists for UX and accessibility, and retrospective templates.